sahasra1201/Sahasra-exeter-coding-challenge/README.md

 should be replaced with case being maintained.
 4. The English to French dictionary (french_dictionary.csv) to do the look up

-What needs to be done?
+# What needs to be done?
 1. Read the input text file, find words list text file and dictionary csv file
 2. Find all words that is in the find words list, that has a replacement word in the dictionary
 3. Replace the words in the input text file
 4. Save the processed file as output

-expected output?
+# Expected output
 1. Unique list of words that was replaced with French words from the dictionary
 2. Number of times a word was replace
 3. Time taken to process